sgrankin/mk/README.md

 # Improvements over Plan 9 mk

-This mk stays mostly faithful to Plan 9, but makes a few (in my opinion) improvements.
+This mk stays mostly faithful to Plan 9, but makes a few improvements.

   1. A clean, modern implementation in Go, that doesn't depend on the whole Plan 9 stack.